What is Dangerous Driving

 - Driving which is of a standard which falls far below that which would be expected of a careful and competent driver; and

-- that it would be obvious to a competent and careful driver that driving in that way would be dangerous.
+- where it would be obvious to a competent and careful driver that driving in that way would be dangerous.

 - If it would be obvious to a competent and careful driver that driving the vehicle in its current state would be dangerous.